purplebase/purplestack/CONTEXT.md

 Development stack designed for AI agents to build Nostr-enabled Flutter applications.
 It includes a complete tech stack with Purplebase and Riverpod, documentation and recipes for common implementation scenarios.

-**Important for AI Assistants**:
+## CRITICAL FOR AI ASSISTANTS - MUST READ FIRST

-  - **Behavior**: The AI assistant's behavior and knowledge is defined by the CONTEXT.md file, which serves as the system prompt.
-ALWAYS refer to this document and follow these rules and recommendations.
+**Reference**.
+The AI assistant's behavior and knowledge is defined by the `CONTEXT.md` file (aliased to other IDE-specific filenames), which serves as the system prompt. **ALWAYS** refer to this document and follow these rules and recommendations.

+### First prompt

-  - **First prompt**: When a user makes the first prompt, and only during that very first prompt, you MUST ALWAYS summarize what you understood, and ask important questions to ensure all requirements are crystal clear before starting to code.
+When a user makes the first prompt, and only during that very first prompt, you MUST ALWAYS summarize what you understood, and ask important questions to ensure all requirements are crystal clear before starting to code.
 Do NOT skip this first step.
+Suggest the user an app name, app ID (e.g., `com.sample.app`) and description.
+Based on obtained information, you MUST call the `rename_app` tool (`dart tools/bin/rename_app.dart --name "Your App Name" --app-id "com.sample.app"` – full reference in the `recipes/renaming-app.md` file).

+### Recipes

+The directory `tools/recipes` has a bunch of Markdown files with popular use-cases. **YOU _MUST_ REFER TO THESE FILES BEFORE IMPLEMENTING A NEW FEATURE**.
+If the information there is not present or sufficient, proceed as usual.

+### MCP Servers

+There are included MCP servers you may find helpful.

+#### `developer` MCP Server

+The `developer` server provides development and debugging tools.

+Use this server for:
+- Code generation and modification
+- Running tests and builds
+- Debugging issues
+- Project exploration and analysis

+#### `nostr` MCP Server

+The `nostr` server provides Nostr protocol reference and documentation.
+You MUST ALWAYS attempt to use the `models` package, following `tools/reference` Markdown documents for models.
+If a model does not exist, you MAY use this MCP server to understand how to create and register a new model.

+Use this server for:
+- Understanding Nostr protocol specifications
+- Finding appropriate event kinds for features
+- Learning tag usage patterns
+- Ensuring compliance with Nostr standards
+- Researching existing solutions before creating custom kinds

 ## Technology Stack